oracle-livelabs/partner-solutions/explore-select-without-from-23ai/sprint/select-without-from-23ai.md

 Here are some potential benefits of a "SELECT without FROM" feature in Oracle 23ai

-1. Select current date for easier data Manipulation
+1. Select current date for easier data manipulation.
         ```
         <copy>
         SQL> SELECT CURRENT_DATE;

         SYSDATE
         -------------------
         2024-03-25:16:56:41